 To achieve the Intrinsic Safety (IS) marking, the device design must pass the appropriate requirements described in UL913, IEC Ex60079 and ATEX standards.
-For example, the UL913 C1D1 certification is defined as areas of hazardous locations where flammable material is present at least 10 hours per year.
+For example, the UL913 Class I Division 1 is defined as areas of hazardous locations where flammable material is present at least 10 hours per year.
 To be used in these areas, a device must demonstrate:

 Only if a device meets all of the above criteria and is certified by a certifying body can it be considered “intrinsically safe.”

 Therefore, it is incorrect to call a tablet “intrinsically safe” if it is not designed to meet the prescribed certification requirements.
 Covering a tablet with a protective case does not meet the “intrinsically safe” requirements.
 The protective case does not prevent the tablet from generating sufficient electrical or thermal energy to cause ignition.
 In short, a case does not change the way the device is designed.